Arachni/arachni/README.md

 A glance at an existing report or module will be all you need to get you going.

 Users just need to take a look at the help output.<br/>
-However, extensive [documentation](http://github.com/Zapotek/arachni/wiki) exists as well for those who want to be aware of all the details.
+However, extensive [documentation](http://github.com/Zapotek/arachni/wiki) exists for those who want to be aware of all the details.

 ## Feature List